-PIM DM is a multicast routing protocol in dense mode.
+PIM DM (defined in RFC 3973) is a multicast routing protocol in dense mode.
 It uses Push Mode to transfer multicast packets and applies to small network with relatively dense multicast group members.

 The working mechanism of PIM DM is illustrated as below: